-implantation of a cardioverter-defibrillatorin Assuta the requires minor surgery DURING the which Used general of anesthesia.
+implantation of a cardioverter-defibrillatorin Assuta requires minor surgery during which used general anesthesia.
 The patient is given medication before surgery, so that he could relax and fall asleep.
 The drug is also injected into the area where the device will be installed.
 It can be treated with antibiotics to prevent infection.

 Wire from an ICD will be put through a vein to the right place in my heart.
 All this is performed under X-ray control.
 When the wires reach a certain area, the doctor will make a small incision in the chest or abdomen skin.
 Through him, he will introduce a metal box under the skin.
 The box includes a battery, a pulse generator and a computer.

 After placing the device doctor will check its functioning.
 Thereafter, the incision was sutured.
 The operation takes several hours.